 Biking with Kids in Squamish

-Squamish has one of the best mountain trail networks in the world.
-There is a lot of terrain to explore, and if you’re out for a day with your little ones, it helps to know where to go.
+Squamish has one of the best mountain biking trail networks in the world.
+There is plenty of terrain to explore, and if you’re out for a day with your little ones, it helps to know where to go.
 There are plenty of trails where your kids can learn, progress and have tons of fun.
 Here are some of our favourites:

 Home of some of the easier trails in Squamish.
 The flat grade and generous width of the trails make the area very user-friendly for all levels.
 The bonus here is there are a few singletrack offshoots that are a little more challenging, but still beginner-friendly.
 To access you can park along Mamquam road just east of the Squamish Valley Golf Club, the trail starts along the dyke by the Squamish Valley Golf Club.
 Parking is available at the Adventure Hub at 2458 Mamquam Road and includes a bike wash, bike tool station and porta potty.